visol/ext-viresponsiveimages/README.md

 ### Usage in Fluid

+#### Usage Example

+This example ist showing the setup for a header image, added in the page properties in a desktop and mobile version.
+Sidenote: title="" to suppress the title attribute in the image tag.
 This example is showing the setup for a header image, added in the page properties in a desktop and mobile version.

 Add ```{namespace viresp=Visol\Viresponsiveimages\ViewHelpers}```